 With self-service kiosks, there are two outstanding types that exist in the market today.
-While custom kiosk sizes are available as well, these two types typically suit the general needs of most customers on the market and are designed with their convience in mind.
+While custom kiosk sizes are available as well, these two types typically suit the general needs of most customers on the market and are designed with their convenience in mind.

-Freestanding kiosks tend to be the most popular, with these acting as wayfinders in public malls, with smaller models populating quick service restaurants.
+Freestanding kiosks tend to be the most popular, with these acting as wayfinders in public malls, with smaller models populating quick-service restaurants.
 The advantage of a freestanding kiosk is of course visibility, as these tend to be large and prominent, making them easily recognizable and excellent for branding and promotion.
 The big drawback to freestanding kiosks is that they tend to be more expensive compared to their counterparts as a result of their size.

 While available in a large variety of sizes, wall mount kiosks tend to be a great deal smaller than their freestanding counterparts.
-The advantage of this is that they are much more friendly to those with a limited amount of space when compared to a free standing kiosk.
-Most self-check-in kiosks and those related to public transportation are wall mounted kiosks, with the advantage of having a fully interactive menu without wasting any space.
+The advantage of this is that they are much more friendly to those with a limited amount of space when compared to a freestanding kiosk.
+Most self-check-in kiosks and those related to public transportation are wall-mounted kiosks, with the advantage of having a fully interactive menu without wasting any space.

-Self service kiosks are available in many different capacities throughout most people’s day to day lives, helping to expedite business and errands.
+Self-service kiosks are available in many different capacities throughout most people’s day-to-day lives, helping to expedite business and errands.
 These services range from self-check in, pay services and general information printouts.
 Below are some examples of self-service kiosks you may encounter throughout your daily life.